Security of Personally Owned Devices That Access or Maintain Sensitive Institutional Data

 Sensitive institutional data shall be accessed or maintained on personally owned devices only when necessary for the performance of University-related duties and activities.
 University employees shall take all required, reasonable, and prudent actions necessary to ensure the security and retention of sensitive institutional data.

-A. Permission to Use Personally Owned Devices
+Permission to Use Personally Owned Devices

 Units shall decide on a unit-by-unit basis whether to allow University employees, agents, affiliates or workforce members to use personally owned devices to access or maintain sensitive institutional data.